-- A. The school district is liable for damages, costs and attorneys' fees, and in the event of a willful violation, punitive damages for violation of state data privacy laws.
+- A. The school district is liable for damages, costs and attorneys' fees, and, in the event of a willful violation, punitive damages for violation of state data privacy laws.
 (Minn.
 Stat. § 13.08, Subd.
-1) - B. A person who willfully violates data privacy is guilty of a misdemeanor.
+1) - B. A person who willfully violates data privacy or whose conduct constitutes the knowing unauthorized acquisition of not public data is guilty of a misdemeanor.
 (Minn.
-Stat. § 13.09) - C. In the case of an employee, willful violation constitutes just cause for suspension without pay or dismissal.
+Stat. § 13.09) - C. In the case of an employee, willful violation of the Minnesota data practices law, Chapter 13, and any rules adopted thereunder, including any action subject to a criminal penalty, constitutes just cause for suspension without pay or dismissal.
 (Minn.
 Stat. § 13.09)